mrehkopf/vcs/README.md

 1. Qt 5
 2. OpenCV 3.2.0*
-3. The Datapath capture API (RGBEasy on Windows, Vision/Video4Linux on Linux), as distributed with their capture drivers**
+3. The Datapath capture API, as distributed with their Linux capture drivers**

 \* Later versions of OpenCV may also work.
 See [this issue](https://github.com/leikareipa/vcs/issues/30) for details.\
 \** Only needed if compiling for Datapath hardware, which is the default option.
 See [The capture backend](#the-capture-backend) for details.